Make a Gift

 Your support is an integral part of our students' success every year.
 We encourage you to make a gift to the area of ARC that is most meaningful to you.
-Choose the method that's right for you to make a tax-deductible contribution.
-Explore current giving opportunities.
+Explore our current priority giving opportunities.

 Annual giving represents the backbone of public and private colleges.
 At ARC, annual gifts provide ongoing support for departments and programs through the Office of Philanthropy Innovation Grants program.
 Since 2002, more than $800,000 in grant support has been awarded to ARC faculty, staff and students for needs that can't be met with public funds.
 Annual Fund contributions provide the Office of Philanthropy with crucial, flexible funding to enrich student life, respond to emerging opportunities, and fund the Office of Philanthropy’s operations.